BHFock/git-cl/docs/design-notes.md

 ## Future direction

-The aim is to avoid expansion of functionality to keep the code size under control and the help/documentation readable.
-The code may need some extensions to cover more edge cases, platform compatibility, etc. General refactoring may help with maintainability and addition of tests would be beneficial.
-It would be desirable to keep the single file structure of the script to simplify deployment.
+The aim is to keep functionality focused while improving code quality.
+Priority areas include handling edge cases, platform compatibility improvements, general refactoring for maintainability, and adding tests.
+The single-file structure should be preserved for deployment simplicity.